tidymass/tidymass-website/content/en/home/contribution.md

 📕 You need to:

-1. Know basic knowledge of R and tidymas.
+1. Know basic knowledge of R and tidymass.

 2. Be interested in method development for mass spectrometry data.